 When requesting homework for an absent student, parents should allow a full working day for the teacher to organize assignments.
-Parents are encouraged to email teachers, check Google classroom, and teacher pages on the Middle School website.
-Students also have the ability to email teachers for assignments.
+Parents are encouraged to email teachers and check Google Classroom, and teacher pages on the Middle School website.
+Students also can email teachers for assignments.